Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Numerical results

-Our choice to set the guess dimension $M$ to half the essential dimension is not necessarily optimal.
+Our choice to set the trial dimension $M$ to half the essential dimension is not necessarily optimal.
 However, we found that this setting consistently achieves low errors due to off-band frequencies and prolate sampling, while maintaining good conditioning of the weight matrix $B_M^m$.
-For noisy input data $\tilde C(t_k)$, it is especially beneficial to choose a larger guess dimension $M \gtrsim m$, as it improves the conditioning $\lambda_m(B_M^m)^{-1}$ (see Appendix~\ref{sec:SubspaceProtocols} and \cite[Proposition~2]{stroschein2025approximationframeworksubspacebasedmethods}).
+For noisy input data $\tilde C(t_k)$, it is especially beneficial to choose a larger trial dimension $M \gtrsim m$, as it improves the conditioning $\lambda_m(B_M^m)^{-1}$ (see Appendix~\ref{sec:SubspaceProtocols} and \cite[Section~4]{stroschein2025approximationframeworksubspacebasedmethods}).
 Better conditioning, in turn, improves the stability of the method with respect to additional error sources (Theorem~\ref{thm:subspace_master}).

-Figure~\ref{benzene_calc}d illustrates this trade-off: as $M$ increases, the conditioning of the weight matrix improves, while the subspace-based error parameter $\epsilon^{\text{Prlt}}_M$ of Theorem~\ref{thm:PFD_accuracy} deteriorates.
-A good choice of $M$ must balance these opposing effects.
+Regarding this aspect, the stability achieved by QPD is quite remarkable, as we are able to estimate the two eigenvalues within chemical accuracy using only 13 shots per signal sample.
+We compare this result with other examples in the literature~\cite{klymko2022real, lee2024sampling, shen2025estimating}.